Removing Odors and Germs

+Keep it dry.
 Use a product that is safe, environmentally ‘green’, will not harm you or your

 horses, and which will remove odors and bad pathogens completely from the trailer.

 Hose or Pressure wash several times a year, depending how often you use the trailer, and how well you have kept it clean

 between hauls.
 Keep food bins clean, and also the things that you put in them.
 Never store a dirty, wet blanket overnight in a bin!

 Common sense rules.

 Consistency reigns.
 And, everyone wins!
 Our world is created of pathogens that cause us grief

+, suffering and in some cases, death.
 We find prosperity in bacteria and funguses, because those beneficial bacteria and

 compounds, for causing soil enrichment for leguminous crops, for fermentation of beverages as well as the tasty food that we love, such as cheese and bread.

 Fungi as well, have more benefits than negatives.
 Fungi are critical in developing good soil, and growing high-quality and

 healthy plants.
 Funguses are also a necessary ingredient in the food and chemical industries, improving our lives from the ground up.

 But, we are well aware that these same pathogens which make our world a superior place to live, which enrich our lives

 also, can be the agent causing terrible smells that stink up our environment, and are not healthy for us and our animals.

 What then, is the premier cleaner/deodorizer/disinfect/sanitizer to use in your home, to totally clean your truck, to make sparkling clean the horse trailer?
 Well, it’s Nok-Out of course!

 wash (think blankets!), to clean the barn…you name a problem…Nok-Out has the answer.
 By the way, Nok-Out is

 EPA Registered to destroy all pathogens of significance that are in our environment today.
 Yes, It kills the H1N1 Virus (Swine Flu Virus) too.

 Laboratory results document that Nok-Out does no harm, does not cause or exacerbate allergies, will not stain or bleach.
 But it DOES destroy all odor.

 When Nok-Out gets on the Source of any odor or other contamination, it immediately

 works to eliminate that odor on contact!
 While on a horse ride, camping, in the trailer, anywhere!
 Nok-Out is the product

 you want and need.
 Does your horse get scratches from other animals, passing tree branches, etc?
 Spray the skin/scratch

 with Nok-Out!
 It will kill the bacteria that causes itching, burning and misery.
 Then, you can use your ordinary salve to

 heal the wound.
 Cooling, calming, refreshing Nok-Out, doing no harm, and being good for you and your animals.
 A truly remarkable product for you to try today!